vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 |Platform/Enterprise Registry|Harbor v2.9.1|registry1.env1.lab.test|

 ## 1. Download all required Plugins, Binaries, and Images
-Besides downloading all the plugins, binaries, and images addressed in the primary air-gapped document -
+Besides downloading all the plugins, binaries, and images addressed in the [primary air gap install document](/airgapped/air-gapped.md) -

 ### 1e.
 Download Bitnami Harbor OVA
 Before enabling Supervisor Services in an air-gapped environment, we must host images in a bootstrap container registry.
 This bootstrap repository will be used exclusively to host the necessary images to enable Contour and Harbor Supervisor Services; it will not be utilized for any other purpose.
 The Debian-based Bitnami Harbor OVA (v2.12.2) can be downloaded from the [Bitnami portal](https://bitnami.com/redirect/to?from=%2Fstack%2Fharbor%2Fvirtual-machine&url=https%3A%2F%2Fmarketplace.cloud.vmware.com%2Fservices%2Fdetails%2Fharbor-singlevm%3Fslug%3Dtrue).